-In case you’ve spent the last month under a rock, you’ve probably heard that the Southeast has gotten some snow in the past few weeks.
 In the first snow storm at the end of January, I, along with many people in Atlanta, got a nasty surprise when it snowed more and quicker than we’d planned for and was stuck 25 miles from my house and in a traffic jam (an online story by Rebecca Burns sums it up well).

 Every crazy story you’ve heard about what it was like for people to get home from work and get their kids from school is true.
 It was the biggest mess I’ve ever seen.
 I counted myself very, very lucky that though I didn’t make it home for about 24 hours, I had a warm, safe office building to sleep in with people I knew, food to eat and bathroom facilities.
 The couch I slept on wasn’t too comfortable, but it beat the heck out of sleeping in a cold car.